sshaw/itunes_store_transporter_web/README.md

 ### Worker Processes

-There are two worker process:

-1. Jobs
-1. Email notifications

 Jobs created through the website are added to the jobs queue.
-In order for jobs in the queue to be processed a worker (or many workers) must be running.
+In order for jobs in the queue to be processed a worker process (or many workers processes) must be running.

-If email notifications are configured the notification worker process must be running.

-#### Running a worker process
+The default worker process will run jobs, send email notifications, and execute job hooks.
+Depending on the type of workload you have (for example, a lot of pending jobs or long-running jobs hooks), it may be a good idea to start a worker process dedicated to a specific task.
+This can be done by passing a parameter to the `itmsworker` worker command specify the type of jobs it should process:

     ./bin/itmsworker TYPE

-Where `TYPE` is `jobs` or `notifications`.
+Where `TYPE` is `notifications`, `hooks`, or `jobs`.

+`jobs` is the default, it will process everything.

+#### Job Priority

-The jobs worker supports the `MIN_PRIORITY` and/or `MAX_PRIORITY` environment variables.
+The default (`jobs`) worker supports the `MIN_PRIORITY` and/or `MAX_PRIORITY` environment variables.
 These limit the worker to jobs with certain priorities.

     MIN_PRIORITY=high ./bin/itmsworker jobs